Nicoleta-Balan/Transportation-Management-Application-/README.md

 docker compose up --build -d
 The backend application will now be running at http://localhost:8085.
 The database is accessible at localhost:5438.

+**Note**: The database schema is automatically initialized when the PostgreSQL container starts for the first time.
+The SQL scripts in the `database/` directory are executed automatically.
+See `database/INTEGRATION_GUIDE.md` for more details.

+To load the sample data:

+docker cp database/04_sample_data.sql tms_postgres_db:/tmp/04_sample_data.sql

+docker compose exec db psql -U tms_user -d tms_db -f /tmp/04_sample_data.sql

 B. Frontend (React)
 Navigate to the frontend directory named FrontEnd: cd FrontEnd/vite-project